Origami history under debate, the reason for that is the basic product to construct and produce Origami is paper who is a organic product!

-In Germany and other parts of Europe, baptism certificates called “Patenbriefs” were given to babies by their godparents.
-These Patenbriefs were folded in a 3 x 3 or a 4 x 4 grid.
+Origami paten briefs, in Germany and other parts of Europe, baptism certificates call “Patenbriefs” were give to babies by their godparents.
+These Patenbriefs were fold in a 3 x 3 or a 4 x 4 grid.

 Picture is originating from the book “Hanenpoot” written by Bilderchijk Willem in 1806.
-This boat is further identified as an traditional Chinese Junk.
+This boat is further identify as an traditional Chinese Junk.

-To this day, Pajarita is used as the unique logo for Spanish Paper Folding Association, and in the spanishe language "Asociación Española de Papiroflexia".
+To this day, Pajarita is use as the unique logo for Spanish Paper Folding Association, and in the Spanish language “Asociación Española de Papiroflexia”.

 History of Origami Video – Related Video!

-History of Origami Video, the mentioned YouTube video, we on Article-Writer.net may present our audience this video: Origami: Moon – Instructions in English (BR) – REMAKE, that with courtesy of Youtube.com
+History of Origami Video, the mention YouTube video, we on Article-Writer.net may present our audience this video: Origami: Moon – Instructions in English (BR) – REMAKE, that with courtesy of Youtube.com

 Contemporary Origami – Some last Words!